Sitecore/Sitecore.Demo.Platform/docs/sitecore demo/careers.md

 #### How to Change the Job Type or Location on a Career Page in the Experience Editor

 Open the Resources Page in the Experience Editor.
-Under the Experience Accelerator tab, click on "Other" in the Page Metadata section.
-From here, a different Job Type and/or Job Location can be selected.
-The page will need to be saved for the changes to take effect.
+Click on rendering displaying the job type and location.
+Click on the blue person with pencil icon to select a different Job Type.
+Click on the world with a link icon to select a different Job Location.

+#### How to Create a Job Type or Location on a Career Page in the Experience Editor

+Open the Resources Page in the Experience Editor.
+Click on rendering displaying the job type and location.
+Click on the scientist icon to create a Job Type.
+Click on the world with a pin icon to create a Job Location.
+After you create these, you can then assign them to the Career Page (see directions above).